malimccalla/ReactVideoSearch/README.md

 # ReactVideoSearch

-This is my first ever React project.

-I built a simple app that uses the youtube API to search and display videos.
+For my first even React project I built a simple app that uses the youtube API to search and display videos.

 ###Getting Started###